EnzoKACI/EnzoKACI/README.md

 - 👀 I’m interested in Machine Learning and its Applications in many areas (health, finance, life experience, ...)
 - 🌱 I’m currently learning applied Machine Learning and the theoritical Math behind it
 - 💞️ I’m looking to collaborate on any data focused project, with the chance of using data engineering skills and performing model exploration
-- 📫 How to reach me: here mainly (will add more soon)
+- 📫 How to reach me: enzkaci@gmail.com / https://www.linkedin.com/in/enzo-kaci/